eschen42/devplan/README.md

        docker run --name devplan --rm -ti -p 8787:8787 -p 8790:9090 -v ~/rstudio:/home/rstudio eschen42/devplan
    ```
    - At this point you can use RStudio; see Step 7 below.
+   - In fact, you can use the terminal interface within Rstudio (`Tools > Terminal > New Terminal`) to complete the following steps.

 ## Step 4 - Set up .ssh
    - Set up /home/rstudio/.ssh (on the guest; ~/devplan/.ssh on the host) if desired